 How is a microchip implanted into an animal?
 Will it hurt?
 Does it require anesthesia or surgery?

-A microchip is injected under the skin using a hypodermic needle that is typically slightly larger than those for a routine injection.
+A capsule is injected under the skin using a hypodermic needle that is typically slightly larger than those for a routine injection.
 It is no more painful than a typical injection.
-No anesthesia or surgery is require and a microchip can be implanted during a routine veterinary office visit.
-If your pet is already under anesthesia for a procedure the microchip can often be implanted while they’re still under anesthesia.
+No anesthesia or surgery is required and a microchip can be implanted during a routine veterinary office visit.
+If your pet is already under anesthesia for a procedure the capsule can often be implanted while they’re still under anesthesia.

 How does a microchip help reunite a lost animal with its owner?